hluwa/community-plugins/README.md

 ## License

-Note that content contained in the root of this repository itself is Copyright 2016, Vector 35 LLC and [available](LICENSE) under an MIT license, but each individual plugin may be released under a different license.
+Note that content contained in the root of this repository itself is Copyright 2016, Vector 35, Inc. and [available](LICENSE) under an MIT license, but each individual plugin may be released under a different license.

 # Binary Ninja Plugins